 Suspended Driving/Traffic Offenses

-There are two types of driving while suspended charges in Pennsylvania, the regular driving while suspended "(a)" offense, and the more serious "(b)" offense of driving with a suspended license (DUI related).
+There are two types of driving while suspended charges in Pennsylvania: the regular driving while suspended, code "1543(a)," offense, and the more serious, code "1543(b)," offense of driving with a suspended license (DUI related).
 The codes referred to, “1543(a)” and “1543(b),” are found in the Pennsylvania Motor Vehicle Code and are specific to driving under suspension.

 Driving while suspended (DUI related) carries stiff penalties.

-In Pennsylvania, the penalties for a first offense are a $500 fine and a mandatory jail sentence of 60 to 90 days.
-If you have a blood alcohol content (BAC) of more than .02% while driving on a DUI suspension, you may be fined $1000 and sentenced to a mandatory jail term of 90 days.
+In Pennsylvania, the penalties for a person’s first DUI offense are a $500 fine and a mandatory jail sentence of 60 to 90 days.
+If you have a blood alcohol content (BAC) of more than .02% while driving on a DUI suspension, you may be fined $1000 and receive a mandatory 90-day jail sentence.
 There is also an additional license suspension of 1 to 2 years.Traffic Violations

 You need an attorney to examine your case and see if he can reduce or eliminate the penalties listed.
-Pittsburgh Defense Attorney Sean Logue and his associates are efficient Pittsburgh traffic ticket lawyer and have represented people in traffic court in Pennsylvania.
+Pittsburgh Defense Attorney Sean Logue and his associates are efficient Pittsburgh traffic ticket lawyers and have represented people in traffic court in Pennsylvania.

-Contact the office of Pittsburgh Defense Attorney Sean Logue at (412) 389-0805 or 1-844-PITT-DUI to discuss ways to fight your driving while suspended or traffic tickets, and hopefully avoid mandatory incarceration and fines.
+Contact the office of Pittsburgh Defense Attorney Sean Logue at (412) 389-0805 or 1-844-PITT-DUI to discuss how you can fight driving while suspended charges or traffic tickets, and hopefully avoid mandatory incarceration and fines.